 But the SEER takes into account a range of outside temperatures to measure how the system will perform under real-time conditions.
 A higher SEER reflects better energy efficiency when the AC system is operating in your home.

-What is a Good SEER?
+What Is a Good SEER Rating?

 For example, ductless air conditioners and heat pumps can reach 33 SEER.
 That’s thanks to their advanced technology and elimination of leaks in the duct system.
 Standard central air conditioners with ducts have maximum SEER ratings that are somewhat lower, in part because they lose some of their cooling power to duct leaks.